mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ### Ticket creation

-When you submit a Support Ticket to the Mattermost Support Team, you can use **Submit a Request** in the Support Portal.
+When you submit a Support Ticket to the Mattermost Support Team, you can use [**Submit a Request**](https://support.mattermost.com/hc/en-us/requests/new?ticket_form_id=360000640492) in the Support Portal.
 This ensures that we get the information we need to assist you.

-### Support ticket request form
+### Technical Support ticket request form

 To ensure that we can assist our customers most efficiently it's important that as much information as possible is provided when submitting the ticket.
 More details around the required information is listed in our [Troubleshooting Guide](https://docs.mattermost.com/guides/administrator.html#troubleshooting).